DragonBe/vies/README.md

 ## Clarification on exceptions

 For Greece the [international country ISO code](https://www.iso.org/obp/ui/#iso:code:3166:GR) is **GR**, but for VAT IDN's they use the prefix **EL**.
 Thanks to [Johan Wilfer](https://github.com/johanwilfer) for [reporting this](https://github.com/DragonBe/vies/issues/57).

+Since January 1, 2021 the UK is no longer a member of the European Union and as a result, the VIES service provided by the European Commission no longer validates VAT ID's for the UK.
+There is one exception though and that is for Northern Ireland (XI) for which VAT ID's can be validated using this library and the EC VIES service.

 ## Licence